 A 'play street' is a street that is temporarily closed to traffic and reserved for children playing.
-Local residents can request such a street themselves (taking into account the measures of the National Security Council).
+Local residents can request such a street themselves.

 The rules for a 'play street' are laid down in Articles 2.36 and 22 septies of the Road Code.

 The street is fenced off on both sides with fences with the traffic sign C3, supplemented by the bottom sign 'Rue réservée au jeu - Speelstraat'.

 During the hours when the street is closed, it is reserved across the entire width for children playing.
 Play infrastructure can be placed, provided that the passage for permitted traffic and emergency services is not obstructed.

 The play street is only accessible to vehicles of people who live in the street or have a garage, for the emergency services or other authorized traffic and cyclists.